GowthamKn98/ProjectEy/README.md

 # ProjectEy

+## Overview
+.
 This project demonstrates automation in Salesforce using Apex, Lightning Web Components (LWC), Flows, Approval Processes, REST API integrations, and batch Apex.
 It includes a custom object (Project__c) and various automation processes to manage project records.

 ##Setup Instructions

 ##1.
 Custom Object and Fields
 .
 Create a custom object named Project__c with the following fields:
 .
 Name (Text)